imshoaibaslam/imshoaibaslam/README.md

 insights from campaign data, tracking KPIs, and making data-driven decisions in fast-paced remote environments.
-I am now formalising that analytical foundation into a dedicated Data Science career — building toward an MSc in Data Science & AI at the University of Hull, UK.
+I am now formalising that analytical foundation into a dedicated Data Science career — building toward an MSc in Data Science & AI

 ---